View full guide »

 CASL also amended the Competition Act in two important ways.
 First, the amendments make it an offence to send a CEM that is false or misleading in a material respect.
 Second, the amendments make it an offence to send or make a false or misleading representation in the sender information, subject matter information, uniform resource locator (URL) or other locator of a CEM.
 This latter amendment may make it difficult for businesses to include claims that require qualification, or a disclaimer, in the subject lines or URLs of CEMs, as it may be impossible to effectively include such qualifying language in the limited space.

-Additionally, CASL amended PIPEDA to ensure that PIPEDA's exceptions to the requirement for consent to collect, use and disclose personal information do not apply where electronic addresses are collected by the use of a computer program created expressly for that purpose, or where any personal information is collected or used by accessing a computer system in contravention of an act of Parliament.
+Additionally, CASL amended PIPEDA to ensure that PIPEDA's exceptions to the requirement for consent to collect, use and disclose personal information do not apply where electronic addresses are collected by the use of a computer program created primarily for that purpose, or where any personal information is collected or used by accessing a computer system in contravention of an act of Parliament.
 CASL requires the Office of the Privacy Commissioner of Canada, Competition Bureau and CRTC to consult one another and to co-ordinate their CASL enforcement activities.

 g.
 Enforcement to date